Enterprise digital transformation

 Research & governance

-A global UX research strategy embedded insight directly into prioritisation through shared roadmaps, quantitative and qualitative methods, and capacity planning.
+A global UX research strategy shifted product governance from assumption-led to evidence-led decision making, embedding insight directly into prioritisation and roadmap planning.

 The transformation also coincided with a full company rebrand, where UX & Product Design partnered with Brand and an external agency to implement across customer journeys.
-As a result, Biota 3.0 was launched, a unified global design system aligning visual language, accessibility and interaction standards.
+Biota 3.0 was launched as a unified global design system, establishing consistent interaction patterns, accessibility standards and scalable governance across all digital streams.

-Monthly global demos and open Q&A sessions ensured transparency and cross-functional alignment.
+Monthly global design and product management demos with open Q&A sessions ensured transparency and cross-functional alignment.

 Outcomes